top of page

 Who is at risk of developing macular degeneration?

-• Advancing age
+• Advancing age.

-• Smoking
+• Smoking.

-• A diet low in vitamins
+• A diet lacking in essential vitamins.

-• Being Caucasian
+• Being of Caucasian descent.

 How is macular degeneration diagnosed

-• The appearance of the macula
+• The appearance of the macula.

 Dry vs wet macular degeneration